 From the wind swept prairie of Waikoloa Village to the quaint village of Kailua Kona, both towns have their pros and cons when it comes to living there or buying real estate.

-My family and I spent almost a year living in Waikoloa Village where we moved almost exactly a year ago today after spending six years in Keauhou.
+My family and I spent almost a year living in Waikoloa Village where we moved to after spending six years in Keauhou.
 (We moved from Kona to Lake Tahoe and then Waikoloa Village for my husband’s job.)
-We now live on Alii Drive less than a mile from Kailua Village.
+We then moved to a condo on Alii Drive less than a mile from Kailua Village and now we live at elevation under Holualoa.
+So we know a few things about the various places to call home in West Hawaii!

 We found both had their own brand of community, especially around the schools and churches.
 (As far as housing and rental prices, you will find more affordability in Waikoloa Village than in Kailua Kona proper, by far, however you have to drive 45 minutes to get to Kona from the Village.)